 In recent years, the way we use keywords has changed.
 Here’s how you to use keywords properly and make the most out of them.

 First, what’s a keyword, anyway?
 A keyword is a particular word or phrase that captures a concept.
 It’s also a word or phrase that people are likely to enter in a search engine.
 It could be something as simple as “Chinese restaurant” or something as specific as “Wi-Fi business phones.”
-Keywords are placed in content and headings to ultimately increase the SEO rank of a website.
+Keywords are placed in content and headings to ultimately boost the SEO of a website.
 They’ve always been a significant factor that search engines use to determine a site’s rank.

 But while keywords are most often associated with SEO, that’s not their only significance.
-Keywords are also a great place around which to build structure.
+Keywords are also a great place around which to build the structure.
 They are the “charged” words in your content and represent the important concepts or ideas that define your content.
 Using them keeps content focused and relevant.

 Keywords establish credibility if used correctly.
 If a business can make effective use of keywords despite being relatively new to a market, it can prove that it knows what it’s talking about.
 On the other hand, if keywords aren’t used correctly, readers will pick up on that, and the business’s credibility could be damaged.
 Keywords should not be ignored in your marketing strategy.

 Search engines have traditionally assigned a higher rank to websites with more frequent use of keywords.
 For example, if you had a website on crafting, and all other SEO-increasing factors on your site were equal to those of another site, the page with more instances of the word “crafting” (if that was your keyword) would probably be awarded the higher rank.
 The result of this was content that was stuffed to the brim with keywords, often at the sacrifice of quality.
 Keywords were used often used so frequently that they confused, bored, or annoyed readers.